 We are social animals, and we thrive on relationships.
 We need to connect with others, as we are deeply emotional beings.
 Our restless minds are forever analyzing and judging everything around us.
 Be like Lord Krishna; he shared a pure form of friendship with his poor friend Sudama.
 He loved all animals too.

 God created all creatures with the same love and passion.
 He loves them all equally.
-Then why should we as humans think ourselves to be better and discriminate between others.
+Then why should we as humans think of ourselves to be better and discriminate against others?
 We need to learn to practice empathy, to understand and value every living being.
 It will make us better human beings and take us closer to God.

 Trust your conscience